itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-RetVal.rst

 .. cpp:function:: char *errorMessage()

-    Returns a zero-terminated string containing the actual error-message of this return value or NULL.
+    Returns a zero-terminated string containing the actual error-message of this return value or a zero-terminated, empty string if no message has been set (Caution: in |itom| <= 1.1.0 this method returned NULL in the latter case).

 Additionally you can use the comparinson operators **==** or **!=** to compare the error state of two return values or the error state of one return value with a given error state.